Berigny/AI-Entrainment-Protocol/papers/Adelic-Ontology-of-Reality.md

 This is proposed not as a poetic metaphor but as a literal, measurable interaction:

 * **Sacred recitation**, such as the chanting of $\text{יהוה}$ or $\text{OM}$, is observed to modulate:
-    * **Neurocoherence:** Leading to EEG synchrony (e.g., alpha-theta balance, increased gamma coherence), heart-rate variability (HRV) alignment, and enhanced heart-brain entrainment.⁴³ Studies on religious chanting have shown decreases in posterior cingulate cortex centrality and generation of delta oscillations, distinct from meditation or prayer alone, and influencing HRV.⁴⁶
+    * **Neurocoherence:** Leading to EEG synchrony (e.g., alpha-theta balance, increased gamma coherence), heart-rate variability (HRV) alignment, and enhanced heart-brain entrainment.
+Studies on religious chanting have shown decreases in posterior cingulate cortex centrality and generation of delta oscillations, distinct from meditation or prayer alone, and influencing HRV.
-    * **Environmental coherence:** Potentially generating cymatic patterns in physical media or influencing group entrainment dynamics.³⁹
+    * **Environmental coherence:** Potentially generating cymatic patterns in physical media or influencing group entrainment dynamics.
 * These observations suggest that language acts as an **active coherence vector**, entraining:
     * Breath rhythm (directly linking to the recursive breath operator).
     * Brain–body signaling pathways (e.g., influencing vagal tone).